Taught course

 Course content

-Our Hydrology and Water Management MSc provides you with the opportunity to understand issues and challenges.
-Taught by leaders in their field, you'll learn:
+Our Hydrology and Water Management MSc will provide you with the opportunity to understand and address major contemporary global issues and challenges.
+Taught by leaders in their field and informed by the latest research, you'll learn about hydrological processes and develop specialist technical skills in the context of:

 • engineering